 - Channel-type pliers

 - Plumber's putty

-- Shut off the water supply for the faucet by turning off the individual shut-off valves under the sink.
-Make sure the water is fully shut down by trying to turn on the hot and cold sides of the faucet.
-If the water is not completely shut off, then you may have to shut off the main water supply.
-If there are no dedicated shut-off valves, turn off the water supply to the house while working on the faucet installation.
+Shut off the water supply for the faucet by turning off the individual shut-off valves under the sink.
+Make sure the water is fully shut off by turning on both the hot and cold water handles.

-- Remove the faucet nuts, which hold the utility faucet to the sink.
-Remove the faucet nuts with a basin wrench, pliers, or specialty tool.
-Then, pull the faucet straight up and off from the top of the sink.
-Clean the top of the sink where the old faucet sat to help prepare for the new utility faucet.
+Remove the faucet mounting nuts that hold the utility faucet to the sink.
+Again, a basin wrench is the best tool for this job.
+When the mounting nuts are freed from the faucet tailpieces, lift the faucet straight up and off from the top of the sink.
+Clean the deck of the sink where the old faucet sat to prepare for the new utility faucet.

-- Prep the new faucet.
 If the new faucet comes with a foam or rubber gasket, then you do not need to use plumber’s putty.
-Otherwise, put a generous ring of putty around the base of the faucet to make a waterproof seal between the faucet and the sink.
-Set the faucet in place, and squeeze the putty down a bit by pushing down on the faucet.
+Otherwise, put a generous ring of putty around the base of the faucet to make a waterproof seal between the faucet body and the sink deck.
+Set the faucet in place and push down on the faucet body until putty begins to seep out around the edges of the faucet.

-- Thread the new mounting nuts onto the faucet from under the sink and tighten them.
+Thread the mounting nuts for the new faucet onto the tailpieces from under the sink, and tighten them with a basin wrench.
 As you tighten the mounting nuts, keep checking to make sure that the faucet remains aligned and straight.
 Putty will squeeze out from under the faucet, leaving a putty rim on the top of the sink.
 When the faucet is tight, scrape off the excess putty with a putty knife.

-- Thread and tighten the hot and cold water supply tubes onto the bottom of the utility faucet.
-These can be started and tightened by hand, but give each a 1/4 turn more with pliers or a basin wrench.
+Thread and tighten the hot and cold water supply tubes onto the tailpieces of the new faucet.
+These can be started and tightened by hand, but give each a one-quarter additional turn with a basin wrench.